MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-access-private-container-registry.md

 ms.date: 03/25/2024
 ---

-# Add a Kubernetes secret in Apache Airflow jobs
+# Add a Kubernetes secret in Apache Airflow job

 > [!NOTE]
-> Apache Airflow Jobs are powered by Apache Airflow.</br>[Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
+> Apache Airflow Job is powered by Apache Airflow.</br>[Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex jobs.
 It allows you to define a set of tasks, called operators, that can be combined into directed acyclic graphs (DAGs) to represent data pipelines.

+A Kubernetes secret is an object designed to securely store sensitive information, such as passwords, tokens, or keys.
+By utilizing secrets, you avoid embedding confidential data directly in your application code.

-This article shows how to add a Kubernetes secret in Apache Airflow environment in Fabric to pull a custom image from an Azure Container Registry.
+This guide walks you through adding a Kubernetes secret in an Apache Airflow environment hosted on Microsoft Fabric to pull container images from private registries.
+For this example, we’ll use Azure Container Registry to create a custom image, which will then be pulled within an Airflow DAG.

 ## Prerequisites